The British Airborne Forces Club (BAFC)

+The committee may expel or suspend anyone who, in the view of the committee, has been guilty of bringing the name of the club into disrepute, endangers the benefits of fellow members by their actions or by acting against the website’s terms of service (TOS).
 A person who is expelled or suspended will have the right to appeal to the membership via a poll on the club website.
 They should submit a written plea of mitigation or denial so that it can be posted for members to read and vote upon.
 The member’s decision is final.

 The current cost of membership to the BAFC is £10 per annum.

-A committee shall control the affairs of the club and website and currently consists of the
+A committee shall control the affairs of the club and website and currently consists of the following posts:

 The committee shall communicate regularly and effectively by all possible means to ensure that the security and functions of the club and website are fit for purpose.

-The selection of the committee will be held every 3 years at the AGM.
+The election of the committee will be held every 3 years at the AGM.
 The website will be the vehicle for proposals where the membership may put forward names for any post or simply re-elect the current serving members.